cbrwx/prophet_prediction_model/README.md

 Introduction
 - This code performs time series forecasting using Facebook's Prophet library.
 It uses a grid search approach to optimize the hyperparameters of the model and then uses the best model to make predictions for the next 48 hours with a 1-minute frequency.
 The results are then plotted using matplotlib.

-Prerequisites
-- To run this code, the following dependencies must be installed:
+To run this code, the following dependencies must be installed:

 - pandas
 - matplotlib